Nature conservation

-Nature conservation is the ethic/moral philosophy and conservation movement focused on protecting species from extinction, maintaining and restoring habitats, enhancing ecosystem services, and protecting biological diversity.
+Nature conservation is the ethical/moral philosophy and conservation movement focused on protecting species from extinction, maintaining and restoring habitats, enhancing ecosystem services, and protecting biological diversity.
 A range of values underlie conservation, which can be guided by biocentrism, anthropocentrism, ecocentrism, and sentientism, environmental ideologies that inform ecocultural practices and identities.
 There has recently been a movement towards evidence-based conservation which calls for greater use of scientific evidence to improve the effectiveness of conservation efforts.
 As of 2018 15% of land and 7.3% of the oceans were protected.
 Many environmentalists set a target of protecting 30% of land and marine territory by 2030.
 In 2021, 16.64% of land and 7.9% of the oceans were protected.
 The 2022 IPCC report on climate impacts and adaptation, underlines the need to conserve 30% to 50% of the Earth's land, freshwater and ocean areas – echoing the 30% goal of the U.N.'s Convention on Biodiversity.
+Protecting nature is important for keeping ecosystems stable and resilient.
+Diverse ecosystems offer vital services that help people and support a healthy environment.